Cafcass to allocate only the highest priority work in South Yorkshire and Humber

 We have created a protocol which sets-out a clear structure for prioritising work.
 Cases that are considered to be in the priority one and two category, will always be allocated.
 These cases will involve all public law cases and urgent private law cases where there are concerns about the safety and welfare of children and where Cafcass are the only safeguarding agency involved.

 Cases that are categorised as priority three and four will not be allocated.
 These cases will be cases where there is already a safeguarding agency involved or there are considered to be no safeguarding risks.
-A full list of the priority categories can be found here.

 Our position will be regularly reviewed both internally and with our partners in the local court areas.
 As soon as it’s possible to do so, the normal process of allocating cases will resume.
 This decision does not currently affect any cases which are already being progressed with Cafcass but will affect new cases received from 23 November onwards.